struckma/memoise/README.md

 mrunif <- memoise(runif, cache = gdc)
 mrunif(20) # Results stored in Google Drive .rcache folder which will be synced between computers.
 ```

+## This development branch

+was introduced to avoid hash collisions.
+It has not been extensively tested yet.